 Civil Harassment Restraining Orders

 Civil harassment restraining orders typically are invoked by neighbors and former friends who feel they are being harassed or who have been attacked physically.
+They can also be obtained by persons who live far away from the person harassing them if the abuse happens online.
 Harassment can come in many forms, including threats, uninvited visits to the victim’s property or annoying phone calls.
 In order to get a restraining order of this type, the victim must have clear and convincing evidence.

-Domestic violence restraining orders are issued for similar reasons, but these cases involve spouses, children or persons in a romantic relationship.
+Domestic violence restraining orders are issued for similar reasons, but these cases involve spouses, children or persons who currently are in or previously were in a romantic or sexual relationship.
 The standard for obtaining these types of restraining orders is much lower.

-When someone wants a restraining order, they must go to a judge ex parte, meaning without notification to the other party.
-Their petition for a temporary restraining order must contain facts detailing the acts of violence or harassment.
+When someone wants a restraining order, the process begins when they go to a judge ex parte, meaning without notification to the other party.
+Their petition for a temporary restraining order must contain facts detailing the alleged acts of violence or harassment.
 If the judge grants the temporary order, he will then set up a hearing to discuss whether the restraining order should become permanent.
 The person accused will then be served with notice of the order and of the impending hearing.